 Andrew Moravcsik is Professor and Director of both the Liechtenstein Institute on Self-Determination and the European Union Program at Princeton University.
 He has authored over 125 scholarly books and articles on European integration, global political economy, human rights and other topics.
 His analytic history of the EU, The Choice for Europe, has been called "the most important work in the field."
+Currently he is studying the effects of far-right populism on foreign policy.

 He developed “active citation” (ATI), an increasingly widespread transparency standard for digital qualitative research.
 He served in policy positions as a US government trade negotiator, special assistant to the Deputy Prime Minister of Korea, and press assistant at the European Commission.